- What is an Intra Company Transfer (ICT) visa?

 To prove this, you will be required to provide your Certificate of Sponsorship within your application form.
 The Certificate of Sponsorship provides details to the Home Office regarding the other job offer that you have been offered in the UK and the salary that you will earn etc.

 There is a minimum income requirement for the Intra Company Transfer Visa.
 These are typically:

 - £23,000 for short-term graduate trainees

 - £41,500 for long-term employees

 If you are working for under twelve months, you may find that the minimum salary requirement is different.
-This depends on your personal circumstances.
+This depends on your work permit and personal circumstances.

 You are similarly required to demonstrate that you have at least £945 in your bank account for 90 successive days prior to applying for the ICT Visa.

 However, if your sponsor is an A-rated sponsor who is able to provide you with £945 to financially support yourself for one month in the UK, you may not need to prove that you have this amount in personal savings.